-Below is a summary of the status quo findings which are detailed in a Status Quo Report which is available on the DWA web site.
+Below is a summary of the status quo findings which will be detailed in a Status Quo Report available the end of March 2013.

 Integrated Unit of Analysis (IUA) - What is it and how is it used?

 An IUA is a broad scale unit (or catchment area) that contains several biophysical nodes.
 These nodes define at a detail scale specific attributes which together describe the catchment configuration of the IUA.
 Scenarios are assessed within the IUA and relevant implications in terms of the Management Classes are provided for each IUA.